 If you will not become the owner of the asset at the end of the lease or hire purchase contract, this is a supply of services for VAT purposes.
 So VAT will be payable periodically.

 Note that if the leased asset is a vehicle, the right to recover VAT is restricted in some circumstances.
-HM Revenue & Customs (HMRC) provide guidance on reclaiming VAT on leased and purchased cars.
+HM Revenue & Customs (HMRC) provides guidance on reclaiming VAT on leased and purchased cars.

 When you buy plant, machinery and IT equipment, you can deduct a proportion of the cost from your taxable profits each year - known as capital allowances.